plone/buildout.coredev/docs/plips.rst

 please contact a member of the framework team personally or ask for help on the `Framework Team mailing list`_.

 A PLIP is just a GitHub issue on Products.CMFPlone with a special template and a specific tag.
-To get started, open a new issue by using the `issuetemplate web service <http://issuetemplate.com/#/plone/Products.CMFPlone/PLIP>`_.
+To get started, open a new issue, the issue will be prefilled with headings and comments for a bug or a PLIP, remove the bug part.
-You have to login with your GitHub account to use the issuetemplate service.
 Fill in all applicable fields.
 After submitting, select the tag "03 type: feature (plip)" for the issues.